-The proposals seek to develop existing brownfield land within an established residential housing estate in the built-up area of Farnborough.
-The proposed development is seeking to re-use previously developed land, which, within reason, continues to be a clear objective of both Government planning guidance and current adopted local planning policy.
+There have been no material changes in the planning policy and Government planning guidance and policy since the previous permission was granted.
+The proposals still seek to residentially re-develop existing brownfield land within an established residential housing estate in the built-up area of Farnborough.
+The proposed development is seeking to re-use previously-developed land, which, within reason, continues to be a clear objective of both Government planning guidance and current adopted local planning policy.